CrypticWoodWhite/SWM-Scraper/README.md

 # SWM-Scraper

-App currently in development.
-Comment functionality not fully implemented.

 This app scrapes Swimming World Magazine's site for news articles, and posts article titles, links, and summaries.
 Users can save articles for later viewing, and can comment on articles.
 Comments are visible to anyone using the scraper.

 ### Technologies